 Radicalisation Awareness (Prevent Duty)

-The School SPOC (Single Point of Contact) is Miss S.Payne
+The School SPOC (Single Point of Contact) is Mrs C Hilton

-Southfields is very proactive in ensuring the staff, stakeholders and school community are aware of radicalisation and work incredibly hard to keep our pupils safe from any form of Radicalisation as well as keeping them informed and educated.
-We also provide a wealth of opportunities to understand at age appropriate levels the signs and vulnerabilities of Radicalisation and who to contact if they are worried or need help.
+Southfields is proactive in ensuring the staff, stakeholders and school community are aware of radicalisation and work incredibly hard to keep our pupils safe from any form of radicalisation as well as keeping them informed and educated.
+We also provide a wealth of opportunities to understand at age appropriate levels the signs and vulnerabilities of radicalisation and who to contact if they are worried or need help.

 Radicalisation is defined as the process by which people come to support terrorism and violent extremism and, in some cases, to then participate in terrorist groups.